tcmulder/aquamin/docs/features/block-configuration.md

          ┣ 📄 index.js     // block entry file (mostly imports other files)
          ┗ 📄 save.js      // HTML saved to database
 ```
+?> _Note:_ These filenames are simplified; they'll work, but for easier debugging, aquamin prefixes filenames like `example-block-edit.js`, `example-block-editor.css`, `example-block-markup.php`, etc.

+## Editing Core Blocks

+You can modify core blocks using the `aquamin/assets/block-edits/` directory.
+Aquamin comes with a few already, including block animations, column layout enhancements, and show/hide responsive container edits.
+Feel free to duplicate and reuse any of these for your own purposes, or remove those you don't want.

+?> _Note:_ While aquamin only loads custom block front-end styles and scripts on posts that use those particular blocks (in order to optimize performance), it loads edits within this directory globally to ensure your edits apply to core blocks wherever they may appear.

 ## PHP Hooks

-If your block requires PHP hooks, rather than adding them to the theme's `functions.php` file (and therefore having code related to your block that's outside its single, self-contained directory), you can add your hooks to a `hooks.php` file within the block's directory (see an example of this used by the built-in year block's directory at `blocks/block-library/format-type-year/hooks.php`).
+If your block requires PHP hooks, rather than adding them to the theme's `functions.php` file (and therefore having code related to your block that's outside its single, self-contained directory), you can add your hooks to a `hooks.php` file within the block's directory (see an example of this used by the built-in year block's directory at `aquamin/assets/block-library/format-type-year/hooks.php`).

+## Block Utilities

+You'll find some helpful, reusable utilities and UI components under `aquamin/assets/util` and `aquamin/assets/block-ui`, respectively.
+Check out the comments at the top of these files for usage information.
+You can add your own scripts into these directories as well, or ignore them if they're not helpful to you (since anything you don't use won't get bundled into the production build anyway).

 ## Deleting Blocks